-- The student or family member must inform the school of the illness/misadventure on the morning of the examination or inform the examination coordinator. - Students will need to complete an Illness/Misadventure form (ATTACHMENT A Page 22) obtained from the Deputy Principal.
-This form, once it has been completed by all relevant parties, should be returned to the Deputy Principal.
-Evidence needs to be attached to the completed form. - The examination coordinator will liaise with the student and organise a rescheduling of the affected examination(s).
+- The student or a family member is requested to inform the school of the illness/misadventure on the morning the task is scheduled or inform the head teacher administration, responsible for coordinating examination blocks. - Students will need to complete an illness/misadventure form (ATTACHMENT A Page 18) obtained from the stage deputy principal.
+Once completed by all relevant parties, the form should be returned to the stage deputy principal within two days from receiving the illness/misadventure application.
+Evidence needs to be attached to the completed form. - The head teacher administration will liaise with the student and organise a rescheduling of the affected examination(s).